NickAlvarez20/Relationhance/README.md

 # Relationhance
 Architected and built Relationhance with a React/TypeScript frontend, Go backend, MongoDB, JWT tokens for authentication, Stripe payments, and integrated real LLM models for enhanced task and reward suggestions.
+Codebase is not available due to the private and proprietary nature of this personal startup.
+However, you can view the demo below or on my portfolio website for a brief introduction.
+Scroll to the bottom of the main page and you'll find a 2:35 brief overview along with my other projects @ https://nickalvarez.dev/

 # Demo
 https://www.linkedin.com/posts/nicholas-a-alvarez_startup-hrtech-edtech-activity-7427350752270016512-CZDg